algolia/docsearch-website/docs/required-configuration.md

   anchor to use.

 - Every textual element (selector `text`) must be wrapped in a `<p>` or `<li>` tag.
-This content must be atomic and splitted into small entities.
+This content must be atomic and split into small entities.
 Be careful to never nest one matching element into another one as it will create duplicates.